JvanKatwijk/qt-1090/README.md

 is equipped with a simple GUI.

 ![qt-1090 ](/qt-1090-1.png?raw=true)
+the display shows the preamble and the first 16 bits as appearing in the incoming signal of a recognized message.

 ![qt-1090 ](/qt-1090-2.png?raw=true)
+the display shows the last few incoming (recognized) messages

 ---------------------------------------------------------------------------

-The current version is 0.8: while it is running, it is still an experimental version and does not have its final functionality.
+The current version is 0.8: while it is definitely running, it is still an experimental version and does not have all of its final functionality.

 ----------------------------------------------------------------------------